Home

 Some typical causes for a bad sway bar include:

 The sway bar bushing and the links sit outside the vehicle, exposing them to heat, water, and road debris.
 These components are under constant stress and movement.
-With time, the links can rust, corrode, or take damage.
+With time, the links can rust, corrode, or wear out.

 2. Impact Damage